d-carrigg/BinWips/ReadMe.md

 - [x] Assembly Attributes
 - [x] ClassAttributes
 - [x] Multiple scripts support
-- [X] Parameters
+- [x] Parameters
 - [ ] Improve Params for Libraries if Possible (any way to strongly type the args? or params array at least?) -- source gen?
 - [x] Different Template for Libraries
 - [ ] Allow Method Name Modification for libraries
 - [x] Attributes Template Parameter
 - [x] CSC Argument List
 - [ ] Identify C# Compiler Errors (catch them)
 - [ ] Framework targeting
-  - [ ] Support to target and use new dotnet cli for builds, or include some form of dotnet cli in the module
-  - [ ] Allow for using the dotnet cli to build, or using the older .NET Framework csc (maybe have a switch for this)
-  - [ ] With the new dotnet build allow passing cli args and things like framework indenpendent (AOT)
-  - [ ] Gotta figure out best way to include the compiler or ensure it exists, don't really want to force people to install the .NET Framework SDK
-  - [ ] Maybe [bflat](https://github.com/bflattened/bflat) could be used to build the exe?
-- [ ] Linux support (anything special needed)?
+- [x] Linux support (anything special needed)?
 - [x] Interactive apps (investigate if anything special needs to be done to support adding user input at runtime)
   - [ ] It does, need to redirect the PS host input to console input, will this require me to implement a fully custom PS host?
 - [ ] Clean
 - [ ] Docs Section on how binwips works
 - [ ] KeepScratchDir